 We regularly meet once per week for chanting liturgy (gongyo) and meditation service.

-Effective 3/14/2020, ALL IN-PERSON Sunday services are canceled until further notice.
-Please check our Calendar periodically for online outreach events scheduled.
+Effective 3/14/2020, in-person Sunday services are canceled until further notice.
+Please check our Calendar for the ONLINE MEETINGS schedule.

 For public health safety, many places throughout the Washington DC region are suspending public meetings and services to limit spread of novel coronavirus COVID-19 (SARS-CoV-2).
 We hope you stay healthy and in good spirits.
 Please reach out if in need of community support.